MultiSafepay/docs/content/integrations/shopware-6.md

 ## Installation and configuration

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Shopware 6 installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the Shopware 6 installation procedure.
 Always make a backup.

 ### Marketplace installation
 Get the free MultiSafepay plugin from the <a href="https://store.shopware.com/en/mltis59465832976f/multisafepay-online-payments-for-shopware-ideal-cards-klarna-alipay-etc..html" target="_blank">Shopware 6 marketplace</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> and connect your webshop with your Shopware account.